contentful/slash-developers/docs/references/http-details.md

 The Content Management API is only available via SSL, all requests must be performed using the `https:` protocol.

-Using SSL ensures that the entire content and access tokens of a Space remain secure and can not be intercepted by potential eavesdroppers.
+Using SSL ensures that the entire content and access tokens of a space remain secure and can not be intercepted by potential eavesdroppers.

 ## Cross-origin resource sharing